Alois Rašín

-Alois Rašín (18 October 1867 in Nechanice, Bohemia, Austria-Hungary – 18 February 1923 in Prague, Bohemia, Czechoslovakia) was a Czech and Czechoslovakian politician, economist, one of the founders of Czechoslovakia and first Ministry for Finance.
+Alois Rašín (18 October 1867 – 18 February 1923) was a Czech and Czechoslovak politician, economist, one of the founders of Czechoslovakia and first Ministry for Finance.
 He was the author of the first law of Czechoslovakia and creator of the country's currency, the Czechoslovak koruna.
 Rašín was a representative of conservative liberalism and was mortally wounded in assassination for being viewed as a head of the nation's capitalism.

 Early years

-Rašín was born as a ninth child (of which seven were alive) into the cottage in the outskirts of a small town Nechanice near Hradec Králové.
+Rašín was born on 18 October 1867 as a ninth child (of which seven were alive) into the cottage in the outskirts of a small town Nechanice near Hradec Králové.
 His father František Rašín was a farmer, baker and a vendor of flour and cereals.
 His mother worked in their household and on the field.
 The family later bought a house in the town and another field.
 Later in life, Rašín described poor social reality in the area that was focused on the sugar industry.
 He also criticized the so-called "harfenictví": traveling musician groups connected to prostitution that expanded after the cancellation of the corvee.

 From 1878 to 1881, Rašín attended a gymnasium in Nový Bydžov and he spent the fourth year of the gymnasium in a German gymnasium in Broumov.
 He finished the last years of high school in the gymnasium of Hradec Králové and graduated there in 1886.
 In these years he became interested in politics into which he was guided by his father who in 1887 became the mayor of Nechanice.
 He was fourth of his brothers who started to study at university.
 The other two brothers pursued a job in the trade sector.
 Firstly, he studied at the Faculty of Medicine of Charles University (back then called Charles-Ferdinand) but he was forced to leave due to lung disease.
 He switched for Faculty of Law because there was an optional attendance at lectures and moved to the house of his sister in Krkonoše for rehabilitation.
 After two years he recuperated.